SalesHood - Sales Enablement Platform

 As enablement professionals, we need to amplify our reach and impact.
 We can only do this by partnering with marketers, product managers, and subject matter experts to help get them to share their ideas and knowledge.

-Keep it positive.
-Keep communications focused on what’s in it for me.
-Focus on value versus compliance.
+Keep all communications positive.
+Keep communications focused on “what’s in it for me” (WIFM) where me is the individual, Focus on value versus compliance.

 One size fits all approach to learning and tools is appreciated by our stakeholder.
 Get more value and engagement when learning and tools are personalized by role.
 For example, quota carrying salespeople need to learn different skills and processes than sales development professionals